Update and manage modules you created

 Update an existing module using a GitHub action

-To update an existing module in the Viam registry using continuous integration (CI), you can use one of two GitHub actions.
+To update an existing module in the Viam Registry using continuous integration (CI), you can use one of two GitHub actions.
 You can only use these GitHub actions if you have already created the module by running viam module create and viam module update.
 For most use cases, we recommend the build-action GitHub action which provides a simple cross-platform build setup for multiple platforms: x86, ARM Linux, and MacOS.
 However, if you already have your own CI with access to arm runners or only intend to build on x86 or mac, you may also use the upload-module GitHub action instead which allows you to define the exact build steps.

 1. Edit your custom module with the changes you’d like to make.